MaskedMatters3/PrisonerSim---Testing/README.md

 **SPOILER------------------------------------------------------------------------------**

 The best strategy known right now is the loop strategy.
 Each prisoner would go in and open the box that matches their number and open it.
 If the slip != their number they will go to the box with the number that matches the slip the prisoner just found.
 Once the prisoner finds the slip they can leave.
-If the first box open = their number they found their slip and can leave
+If the first box open = their number they found their slip and can leave.

 The Statistics: